 Ever since I worked at Bennigans, I have adored potato soup.
 I am fairly certain if it weren’t for snitched rolls and ramekins of baked potato soup I would have wasted away in my late teens.
 I was sad to see the company recently declare bankruptcy, but take heart the potato soup lives on.
 This recipe rates just a shade above novice on the difficulty scale.
 Which, according to my rating system, if you can handle two basic tasks simultaneously and not wander away and get sucked into another activity, you’ve got it in the bag.

 Before we get started, let’s talk liquids.
 Most potato soup recipes call for milk and sour cream, some call for milk and half and half, others call for milk, sour cream, and chicken broth.
 Substituting chicken broth (or stock) for some, but not all, never all, of the milk lowers the fat content while providing good flavor.
 I prefer a small dollop of sour cream as a topping rather than stirring a cup full (in place of the half and half in the version below) at the end of cooking, but feel free to experiment.

-This is a great use for all those odd size potatoes that seem to show up in the large bags.
+This recipe is a great use for all those oddly sized potatoes that seem to show up in the large bags.
 I scrub just enough to fill up a small baking tray, prick each with a fork, and bake for one hour at 400F.
-When they are done I place on a baking rack to cool and begin making the soup.
-While the milk is heating I peel and mash the potatoes by hand.
+When they are done, I place on a baking rack to cool and begin making the soup.
+While the milk is heating, I peel and mash the potatoes by hand.
 The peels should slip off quite easily.